-Customers aren't always involved in communication troubles; a big issue might be communication in-house even if customer feedback is strong and consistent.
+Customers aren't always involved in communication troubles; a big issue might be communication in-house, even if customer feedback is strong and consistent.
 CX is an enterprise-wide commitment, but too often, the data coming back never makes it to the people who need it.

 Strong CX closes the customer feedback loop so the insights it produces are available to every employee and department that is in a position to contribute.
-A notification system should drive this feedback loop, liberally distributing the customer communications that feed CX analytics and corresponding notifications beyond the C-suite as feedback analytics are processed.
+A notification system should drive this feedback loop, liberally distributing the customer communications that feed CX analytics and corresponding notifications beyond the C-suite as feedback analytics is processed.

 Tearing down organizational silos is a good idea for many reasons, but it's even more important when it comes to CX.
 Silos don't just inhibit communication; silos can distort the organization's view of the customer.